Galleries & Exhibitions

 I will be exhibiting new landscapes and seascapes during the months of January and February at Kennedy Gallery in Portsmouth.
 The paintings are intended to celebrate transitional times such as dawn and dusk or the hours just before or after a storm.
 Many of them push against boundaries of abstraction and color harmony to convey something of the delight, awe, and wonder we can feel in nature.
 They’re drawn from plein air painting and vivid memories of fleeting yet powerful moments amid the marshes, sea coasts, and fields beneath the skies of northern New England.

 Several works in tar will be included in a traveling museum exhibition called Environmental Impact.
-The first venue to host the show will be North Carolina Arboretum in Asheville, NC, opening May 2020.
-Stay tuned for more info.
+Here is the exhibition’s current itinerary:

-I am curating EXTRACTION BOSTON: Art on the Edge of the Abyss, a group exhibition seeking work by greater Boston artists addressing the implications of the unsustainable commercial over-exploitation of the planet’s natural resources.
+I am working on curating EXTRACTION New England: Art on the Edge of the Abyss, a group exhibition seeking work by New England artists addressing the implications of the unsustainable commercial over-exploitation of the planet’s natural resources.
 Included will be multimedia paintings, sculpture, video, audio, and site-specific installations.

 Artists working in any medium are invited to submit proposals.
 Accepted art will expose and interrogate the negative social and environmental consequences of the suicidal, unsustainable consumption of the planet’s natural resources by extractive industry, from the damage done to people, especially indigenous and disenfranchised communities, to ravaged landscapes and poisoned water to climate change and its many troubling implications.